Find Trade Colleges

 On average, allied health graduates from Southern Crescent Technical College take out $12,025 in student loans while working on their Associate Degree.

 A rank of #4 on this year’s list means Central Georgia Technical College is a great place for allied health professions students working on their associate degree.
-CGTC is a moderately-sized public school located in the city of Warner Robins.
+CGTC is a medium-sized public school located in the city of Warner Robins.

 About 87% of the students majoring in allied health at the school are women while 13% are male.